Table of Contents

 Bitcoin Point Of Sale Systems

-If you want to get a quick snapshot of the hype behind Bitcoin, check out a list of these POS software systems which support the cryptocurrency.
+If you want to get a quick snapshot of the hype behind bitcoin, check out these POS software systems which support the cryptocurrency.

 Stripe is a technology company.
 The Stripe API allows individuals and businesses to receive payments over the internet while the Stripe Terminal extends payments to Point Of Sale in brilliant fashion.
 Stripe provides the technical, fraud prevention, and banking infrastructure required to operate online payment systems.